jeffstride/idp/book_source/visualizations/geospatial.md

 ````

 ## Correlations and Coefficient of Determination
 In this example, we create three values (A, B, C) for each state.
-There is a strong correlation in the data, but the geospatial plots makes it hard to see.
+There is a strong correlation in the data, but the geospatial plots makes it hard to see **how** they relate.
 See if you can spot the correlations in the geospatial plots?
-Notice how the plots for **'Value A'** and **'Value C'** appear to be nearly identical, yet the relationship is somewhat hidden because of the scale on the colormap.
+Notice how the plots for **'Value A'** and **'Value C'** appear to be nearly identical, yet the details of the relationship is somewhat hidden because of the scale on the colormap.
 Then, the scatter & line plots make it all very apparent.
 Read more in the **Plot Comments** and **Code Comments** tabs.

 ````{tab-set}